THE BEST SHOPPING IN MARSA ALAM AND EGYPT

-The discerning shopper can find plenty of opportunities - such as wonderful wood and metal chests and beautifully inlaid wooden backgammon sets.
+The discerning shopper can find plenty of opportunities – such as wonderful wood and metal chests and beautifully inlaid wooden backgammon sets.
 Unless you are experienced always seek advice first.
-For further information about any of these trips email Steven on firstname.lastname@example.org or telephone Steven on +20 1010 4545 98 .
+For further information about any of these trips email Steven on firstname.lastname@example.org or contact him via WhatApp on +201284332337.

 As you probably know, Egypt is the home of haggling but don’t let that put you off.
 You can seek advice from someone you trust about the value of something or set yourself a price that would be the maximum you would be prepared to pay and start bargaining from a much lower price.
 Don’t worry about the shopkeeper pretending to be offended and don’t believe any rules about half the asking price being the correct value – the salesmen rarely work to such fixed formulas.

 Probably the most interesting fruit and vegetable market is the Friday market in El Quseir when the local Ababda bedouin come in to town.
-You can also try the small permanent souk dealing in fruit, vegetables and all manner of household items which lies hidden behind Marsa Alam's main street.
+You can also try the small permanent souk dealing in fruit, vegetables and all manner of household items which lies hidden behind Marsa Alam’s main street.
 Just ask for the souk.
-"Feyn el souk ?"
-"Where is the market ?"
-For advice on either market contact Steven at email@example.com or telephone Steven on +20 1010 4545 98.
+“Feyn el souk ?”
+“Where is the market ?”
+For advice on either market contact Steven at email@example.com or via WhatsApp on +201284332337.

-LEATHER GOODS - There are lot of bargain priced leather bags, belts, shoes and wallets.
-Some of them imprinted with tribal patterns but beware many fake designer labels.
+There are lot of bargain priced leather bags, belts, shoes and wallets.
+Some of them imprinted with tribal patterns but beware of many fake designer labels.

-PERFUMES AND OILS - Egypt, home of the jasmine flower, has long been famous for its' perfumes - but today the buyer has to be especially cautious as some traders mix parafin and other items to "stretch out" their perfume supplies.
+Egypt, home of the jasmine flower, has long been famous for its’ perfumes – but today the buyer has to be especially cautious as some traders mix paraffin and other liquids to “stretch out” their perfume supplies.
 Perfume salesmen are by reputation highly skilled and will often make a great spectacle of showing you how a tiny drop of perfume will sink intact to the bottom of a glass of water and other similarly impressive displays.
-However if you bargain well you can certainly get a good bargain.
-Just don't pay too much and be aware of any customs limitations in your country.
+However if you bargain well you can certainly get a great deal.
+Just don’t pay too much and be aware of any customs limitations in your country.

-SHISHAS - otherwise known as the hubbly bubbly or waterpipe - you will see them used extensively in Egyptian coffee houses and cafes - often with the alluring smell of fruit favoured tobacco drifting from them.
+Otherwise known as the hubbly bubbly or waterpipe, you will see them used extensively in Egyptian coffee houses and cafes – often with the alluring smell of fruit favoured tobacco drifting from them.
 They are much cheaper to buy in Egypt than in Europe if you get them at the right price but remember they are very fragile and need a lot of protection when being transported.

-T-SHIRTS - Much of it imported from China and very cheap although prices tend to be marked up in hotels.
-Often with humorous slogans and often pretending to be designer brands or authentic football club shirts.
-Normally easy to recognize the fakes.
+Many of them imported from China and very cheap although prices tend to be marked up in hotels.
+Often with humorous slogans and some pretending to be designer brands or authentic football club shirts.
+Sometimes it’s easy to recognize the fakes but always be cautious !

-SILLY STUFF FROM BRITAIN - Are you British and crazy about HP sauce, "Yorkshire" tea or marmite ? - then you need to make a trip to Arkwright's Gourmet Food in Luxor.
-None of it is cheap and, although this is probably the most likely place to find such items, I'm not guaranteeing that you'll necessarily find them in stock.
+Are you British and crazy about HP sauce, “Yorkshire” tea or marmite ? – then you need to make a trip to Arkwright’s Gourmet Food Supermarket in Luxor.
+None of it is cheap and, although this is probably the most likely place to find such items, I’m not guaranteeing that you’ll necessarily find them in stock.